Rei-SwitchBot/faq/en-us/Blind Tilt.md

 Applicable Products: SwitchBot Blind Tilt

-1.

-The voice command of " fully close “（upward）/"fully close"(downward) is not supported
+1. The voice command of " fully close “（upward）/"fully close"(downward) is not supported, including the Amazon Alexa/Google Assistant.

-, including the

-Amazon Alexa/Google Assistant

-.

 2. When Alexa/Google Assistant recognizes the voice command of "close the {device name}".
 In that case, if the Blind Tilt is on the status of Close Down, the device will fully close down.
 If the Blind Tilt is on the status of Close Up, the device will fully close up.